A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

 \subsection{Monkey M1 data}

-\paragraph{Dataset.} We use neural spike train recordings from the macaque M1 cortex \citep{ma2023using}.
+\paragraph{Dataset.} We use neural spike train recordings from the macaque M1 cortex \citep{gallego2020long}.
 The dataset consists of firing rate data from 168 trials, 14 time bins, and 154 neurons, recorded while the animal performed a center-out reaching task with eight movement directions.

 \paragraph{Experimental setup.} Since the ground-truth latent structure is unknown, we explore a range of model configurations based on $K=2$ and $K=4$ latent dimensions and analyze their outcomes.\\ $\bullet$ For $K=2$, we learn lrRNN and LINT.
-We also learn a DisRNN with two independent rank-1 latent groups $(G, H) = (2, 1)$.
-Additionally, since our disentangled RNN supports arbitrary encoder and decoder architectures as illustrated in the inference section, we also try a DisRNN model with an MLP encoder and decoder, denoted as DisRNN-MLP.\\ $\bullet$ For $K=4$, we again learn lrRNN, LINT.
-We include the comparison with SMC, since SMC was also applied to this dataset in \citet{pals2024inferring}.
-For DisRNN, we learn two independent rank-2 latent groups $(G, H) = (2, 2)$.
+We also learn a FacRNN with two independent rank-1 latent groups $(G, H) = (2, 1)$.
+Additionally, since our FacRNN supports arbitrary encoder and decoder architectures as illustrated in the inference section, we also try a FacRNN model with an MLP encoder and decoder, denoted as FacRNN-MLP.\\ $\bullet$ For $K=4$, we again learn lrRNN and LINT.
+For FacRNN, we learn two independent rank-2 latent groups $(G, H) = (2, 2)$.
+We also run SMC \citep{pals2024inferring} as an ancillary reference (similar center-out M1 task in their work, but SMC has a different inference pipeline from ours).

 The training procedures are similar to the synthetic experiments (see our code for details).
 After training, we attempt to align the learned latent groups to $x$-coordinates (horizontal) and $y$-coordinates (vertical) of the monkey's hand movement trajectories (the true trajectories in Fig.~\ref{fig:monkey}(a)).